“Help! My Ceiling Is Leaking!” 3 Tips for Minimizing Water Damage in Severn, MD

 • Catch the water.
 This seems silly and like common sense, but we see it enough to mention it.
 Call us to stop the source, but don’t forget to take care of the moisture on the floor and surrounding area.
 Put a bucket or container under the drip and use towels to soak up the rest.
 If the leak is bad enough the container fills up, check back and keep it emptied.

-• Turn on a fan.
+• Start the dying process and turn on a fan.
+Remove any wet items, such as furniture, and use fans, dehumidifiers, or heaters to help dry out the area and prevent mold and mildew growth.
+Make sure to properly ventilate the area.
 A simple floor fan can do amazing work in drying an area.
 Getting wet is usually not the main problem, it’s when things stay wet that the damage (and the repair bill) grows.

 How to Identify the Cause of a Leak